 - Secure and convenient.
 Whether you’re sending HSBC global transfers or an international wire transfer, HSBC offers safe and easy international money transfer solutions.

 - Same-day transfers.
 International wire transfers initiated before 4:15 p.m.
-ET are processed by HSBC Bank USA on the same day.
+ET are processed the same day.

 - Wire transfer fees.
 You’ll need to pay a service fee for each international wire transfer you send to a non-HSBC account or an HSBC account that does not belong to you.
 Check the pre-payment and receipt disclosures associated with your account to confirm the fee you’ll pay for each transaction.